Soort project:

 The solution: Large-scale Agent-Based Simulation

-Agent-Based Models (ABMs) simulate the actions and interactions of individual agents - such as vehicles, people, charging stations, or traffic signals - within a system.
-Each agent follows its own rules and adapts to changing circumstances, allowing the model to capture the complexity of real-world behaviour.
-This enables more accurate analysis of charging systems, better alignment with human behaviour, and ultimately smarter, more efficient investment decisions.
+Agent-Based Models (ABMs) simulate the actions and interactions of individual agents – such as vehicles, people (including mobility users, households and decision-makers), charging stations or traffic lights – within a system.
+Each agent follows a set of rules, seeks to optimise its own objectives and adapts to changing circumstances.
+For example, different individuals may choose to charge their vehicles at different times and locations.
+By incorporating the rules governing each agent, the model captures the complexity of real world behaviour.

-Peter van Buijtene, senior manager innovation partnerships: 'Net congestion is already constraining housing and area development.
-The only way to unlock immediate impact is by influencing behaviour: shifting charging patterns, rethinking mobility choices, and enabling flexible energy use.
-LABS empowers decision-makers and market parties with high-resolution simulations to test these behavioural interventions at scale – making the invisible visible, and the complex actionable.'
+Peter van Buijtene, Senior Manager Innovation Partnerships: 'Grid congestion is already constraining housing development and spatial planning.
+The only way to create immediate impact is by influencing behaviour: shifting charging patterns, reconsidering mobility choices and enabling flexible energy use.
+LABS provides decision-makers and market parties with powerful simulations to test these behavioural interventions at scale – making the invisible visible and the complex actionable.'

-'LABS empowers decision-makers and market parties with high-resolution simulations to test these behavioural interventions at scale – making the invisible visible, and the complex actionable.'
+'LABS provides decision-makers and market parties with powerful simulations to test these behavioural interventions at scale – making the invisible visible and the complex actionable.'

 Best of both worlds

-LABS bridges the gap by combining speed and detail.
-Using advanced computing and automated rule extraction from real-world data, it delivers accurate, scalable simulations of entire cities and regions to support smarter infrastructure, policy, and investment decisions.
-LABS enables stakeholders to create, simulate, and evaluate a wide range of policy scenarios in real time, exploring the impacts of different strategies.
+LABS bridges this gap by combining speed and detail.
+Using high performance computing (HPC) and automated rule derivation, it delivers accurate, scalable simulations of entire cities and regions to support smarter infrastructure, policy and investment decisions.
+LABS enables stakeholders to create, simulate and evaluate a wide range of policy options.

-Although LABS initially targets mobility and energy transitions, where congestion is a key barrier, its flexible architecture also applies to domains such as healthcare and defence.
+While LABS initially focuses on mobility and energy transitions – where grid congestion is a major barrier – its flexible architecture is also applicable to domains such as climate adaptation, healthcare and defence.

-LABS will be partly open source, managed with academic partners, and offered as a Platform-as-a-Service (PaaS).
-This enables consultants and decision makers to run scalable simulations, calibrate models, and generate scenarios without managing infrastructure.
+LABS will be partly managed as open source in collaboration with academic partners and offered as a Platform as a Service (PaaS).
+This enables consultants and decision-makers to run scalable simulations, calibrate models and generate scenarios without having to manage the underlying infrastructure.

-Starting with e-mobility, LABS will expand across domains, with shared input data (population, buildings, infrastructure) driving sustainable growth to more cities and regions worldwide.
-Its modular, open architecture, cross-domain potential, and societal relevance make LABS attractive for investment, adoption, and long-term value creation.
+Starting with e-mobility, LABS will expand into other domains.
+Shared input data (population, buildings, infrastructure) enables sustainable scaling to more cities and regions worldwide.
+The modular, open architecture, cross domain potential and societal relevance make LABS attractive for long term investment, implementation and value creation.

 Driving societal impact

-Stakeholders are investing billions annually in fleet electrification, charging, and grid expansion.
-LABS identifies the most cost-effective strategies: peak shaving alone could save €350 million to €2.2 billion in grid investments, while reduced congestion adds €400 million per year in economic benefits for the Dutch economy.
-While demand for electricity in the Netherlands will approximately double from 2025 to 2040, these savings and economic benefits will only grow.
+Stakeholders invest billions of euros annually in fleet electrification, charging infrastructure and grid reinforcement.
+LABS identifies the most cost effective strategies: peak load reduction alone could save between €350 million and €2.2 billion in grid investments, while reduced congestion delivers approximately €400 million per year in economic benefits for the Dutch economy.
+With electricity demand in the Netherlands expected to roughly double between 2025 and 2040, these savings and benefits will only increase.

 Join the LABS4U community

-LABS is still in its early development phase.
-We are actively looking for academic groups, software developers, and other partners to co-create the LABS platform by building on both existing and new initiatives.
+LABS is currently in an early development phase.
+We are therefore actively seeking academic groups, software developers and other partners who wish to co develop the LABS platform, building on both existing and new initiatives.

-At the same time, we are setting up the LABS4U community – a dynamic ecosystem where municipalities, grid operators, fleet owners, consultants, and researchers will collaborate to shape the future of sustainable mobility, energy, and beyond.
-Together, we’ll explore the first implementations and applications of LABS in 2026.
+At the same time, we are launching the LABS4U community – a vibrant ecosystem in which municipalities, grid operators, fleet managers, consultants and researchers join forces to shape the future of sustainable mobility, energy and beyond.
+We are looking for projects or products that require insight into behavioural impacts – initially within the energy domain – and are suitable for pilot applications using our agent core.
+Since early 2026, we have already started the first implementations and applications of LABS.

-Interested in co-developing or collaborating?
-Get in touch to explore opportunities and become part of the LABS4U community.
+Interested in co creation or collaboration?
+Please feel free to get in touch to explore the possibilities and become part of the LABS4U community.
+Together, we are building smart, future proof solutions.

 Get inspired